chidiwilliams/GPT-Automator/README.md

 ## Instructions

 1. Install the requirements from the `requirements.txt` or `pyproject.toml` files.
-2. Run `python gui.py` to run the GUI.
-Click 'Record' to say your prompt.
+2. Run `python gui.py` to run the GUI and click 'Record' to say your prompt.
 Alternatively, run `python main.py [prompt]` to run the CLI.
-3. Accept the permissions prompts for microphone input and executing system events.

 ## How it works

-GPT Automator converts your audio prompt to text using OpenAI's Whisper.
-Then it executes a sequence of [LangChain](https://github.com/hwchase17/langchain) actions, generating AppleScript (for desktop automation) and JavaScript (for browser automation) commands from your prompt using OpenAI's GPT-3 ("text-davinci-003"), and then executing the resulting script.
+GPT Automator converts your audio input to text using OpenAI's Whisper.
+Then, it executes a sequence of [LangChain](https://github.com/hwchase17/langchain) actions, generating AppleScript (for desktop automation) and JavaScript (for browser automation) commands from your prompt using OpenAI's GPT-3 ("text-davinci-003"), and then executing the resulting script.